mohammedkaif777/expense-tracker/README.md

 2. Introduce **CSV handling with Python’s `csv` module**.
 3. Practice **committing and pushing to GitHub**.

----

-Before we move to that part — confirm:
-- You ran the script and it works ✅
-- You made your first `git commit` ✅

 Once you confirm those two, I’ll show you how to **add CSV saving + loading** — your first real data persistence system (used in almost every backend).